linuxenko/cccpp-boilerplate/README.md

 ### Automatically rebuild project and run tests

-There is many different options to watch filesystem changes, i prefer tools from repository such as `rerun`.
+There are many different ways to watch filesystem changes, I prefer tools such as `rerun`.
 To watch, build and run tests for every file change:

 ```